SurajK88888/Keeper-App-Only-React-/README.md

+THIS App IS ONLY CONTAIN REACT (NO MUI DEPENDIENCES only REACT AND REACT DOM DEPENDENCIES)

 This is simple react app to add notes.
 You will simply add note notes and add it.
 This application also show all your added notes in rows.